 NCCA offers a wide variety of high school athletics.
-We are a member of the Georgia Independent Christian Athletic Association (GICAA).
+We are a member of the Georgia Association of Private and Parochial Schools (GAPPS)

 NCCA athletes must be academically eligible to participate in our athletic program.
 With the exception of full-time NCCA students, athletes must submit grades and sample course work each quarter for all classes to insure that they are eligible to play.

 To be academically eligible to participate, a student must:

 1. To be eligible to participate, practice and/or try out in interscholastic activities, a student must be academically eligible.

 2. Students must take three classes at NCCA to be considered as a full-time student for athletics only as dictated by the GAPPS.
 If only taking three classes, he/she must be passing all three classes to be eligible to play.
 If a student is taking four or more classes, he/she can only fail one class in order to remain eligible to participate.